isabella232/laserfiche-sharepoint-integration/testing/test_plan.md

 - Laserfiche Admin Configuration Page must already exist
 #### Test Default Profile with No Content Type
 Steps:
-# TODO: remove content type from SP or re-order
+1. Inside the SharePoint site's `Documents` tab, remove the column displaying `Content Type`.

-  - In the Profile Mapping Tab, associate the `[Default]` SharePoint Content Type with the `Example Profile Name` Laserfiche Profile.
+1. In the Profile Mapping Tab, associate the `[Default]` SharePoint Content Type with the `Example Profile Name` Laserfiche Profile.
 Remember to Save the mapping.
-  - # TODO save a document and add expected results
+Make sure no other mappings exist.
+1. Attempt to save a file to Laserfiche inside the Documents tab.

+Expected Results
+- The file is saved according to the Default Profile
 #### Test Default Profile
 Steps:
-  - Replace content type in SP
+1. Replace content type as a column in the Documents tab.
-  - In the Profile Mapping Tab, associate the `[Default]` SharePoint Content Type with the `Example Profile Name` Laserfiche Profile.
+1. In the Profile Mapping Tab, associate the `[Default]` SharePoint Content Type with the `Example Profile Name` Laserfiche Profile.
 Remember to Save the mapping.
-  - Eliminate all other mappings
+1. Eliminate all other mappings
-  - Save a document from the Documents Tab of the SharePoint site to Laserfiche
+1. Save a document from the Documents Tab of the SharePoint site to Laserfiche

 Expected Results:
   - The file should save in the destination folder you configured in the Default section.

 #### Test No Default Profile Save
 Steps:
-  - Remove all SharePoint Content Type -> Laserfiche Profile Mappings
+1. Remove all SharePoint Content Type -> Laserfiche Profile Mappings
-  - Attempt to save a Document from the documents tab
+1. Attempt to save a Document from the documents tab

 Expected Result:
   - Document does not save